canvasxyz/canvas/examples/chat-postgres/README.md

 ### Run

-To run, navigate to the root `<canvas>/` directory and install dependencies:
+To run, navigate to the root of the workspace and install dependencies:
   - `npm i`

 Run the development server for compiling Canvas runtime files: